MosesChoka/MosesChoka/README.md

 <h1 align="center">Hi 👋, I'm Moses Choka</h1>
 <h3 align="center">A data scientist and machine learning engineer</h3>

-- 🔭 I’m currently working on **building data science community (Data Sessions) website using Rails Framework.
-Data Sessions is a community where data analysis, data science, and ML enthusiasts come together to learn, collaborate and grow.**
+- 🔭 Currently **building data science community and learning website using Rails Framework.
+Data Sessions is a community where data analysis, data science, and ML enthusiasts in Kenya come together to learn, collaborate and grow.**

 - 🌱 I’m currently learning **software development using Ruby on Rails**